 What is included in an intestate estate?

-An intestate estate includes real property owned by the deceased and also extends to other assets including:
+An intestate estate includes real estate owned by the deceased and also extends to other assets including:

 What are Letters of Administration and how are they used to administer an intestate estate?